Quidel and Ortho Announce Expected Closing of Ortho Transaction

-Quidel Corporation (NASDAQ: QDEL) (“Quidel”), a provider of rapid diagnostic testing solutions, cellular-based virology assays and molecular diagnostic systems, and Ortho Clinical Diagnostics Holdings plc (“Ortho”), one of the world’s larger pure-play in vitro diagnostics companies, announced today that the closing of the previously announced Ortho transaction is expected to occur on May 27, 2022.
+SAN DIEGO, May 26, 2022 (GLOBE NEWSWIRE) -- Quidel Corporation ( QDEL) (“Quidel”), a provider of rapid diagnostic testing solutions, cellular-based virology assays and molecular diagnostic systems, and Ortho Clinical Diagnostics Holdings plc (“Ortho”), one of the world’s larger pure-play in vitro diagnostics companies, announced today that the closing of the previously announced Ortho transaction is expected to occur on May 27, 2022.

 On May 26, 2022, the High Court of Justice of England and Wales issued an order under Part 26 of the UK Companies Act sanctioning the scheme of arrangement to be undertaken by Ortho in connection with the business combinations (the “Ortho Scheme Order”).
 The order will become effective once the Ortho Scheme Order is duly filed with the Registrar of Companies in England and Wales, which is expected to occur on May 27, 2022, at which point Ortho will become a wholly owned subsidiary of Coronado Topco, Inc. (“Topco”).
 Following the effectiveness of a merger involving Quidel that will take place after the effectiveness of the Ortho Scheme Order, Quidel will also become a wholly owned subsidiary of Topco, and Topco will be renamed QuidelOrtho Corporation.